 ECC memory is the ultimate memory choice for reliability.
-ECC can help prevent downtime and data loss – which is why it should be the only choice for any mission critical computer.
+ECC can help prevent downtime and data loss.
+This is why it should be the only choice for any mission critical computer.
 But what is ECC RAM exactly, why might you need it, and what benefits does it offer?

 What is ECC RAM?

 ECC stands for Error Correcting Code.
 On a high level, ECC refers to a component’s ability to detect mistakes that may occur in data memory without the need to consume separate computing resources.
-To understand why you would need this type of memory, we need to look at the basics of how flash memory functions.
+Why would you need this type of memory?
+Let’s start with the basics of how flash memory functions.

 How Does Flash Memory Work?

 Inside a flash chip are cells.
 Each cell has one of two states; 0 or 1.
-The state of each cell is collected and combined by the memory controller into a binary sequence and then translated into data on our computer.
+The memory controller combines and collects the state of each cell into a binary sequence.
+It then translates that code into data on our computer.
 For example you can express the number 135 in binary as 010000111.
 Without going into too much detail on binary, keep in mind that each number in a binary string represents a completely different value and binary strings can carry on for dozens of places.

 Going back to our flash cells, in order for flash cells to carry a particular state, they need electricity.
 A certain amount of power is applied depending on whether your system wants to write a 0 or 1 to the memory.
 In volatile flash applications like computer RAM, the cells need power at all times to maintain their state (this is why your RAM clears when you turn off your computer).
 Sometimes, outside static electricity or interference can cause a cell to mistakenly flip in the wrong direction (from 1 to 0 or vise versa).
 As you might imagine, this can result in a range of negative consequences.